 A substantial (Robertson, 2007) and increasing (Walmsley, 2008) minority of children experience parental imprisonment.
-Such loss of a parent can have adverse consequences on a child's development (Murray, Farrington, Sekol and Olsen, 2009), but it appears that services for these children and families may be deficient (Jones, Gallagher, Manby, Robertson, Schützwohl, Berman, Hirschfield, Ayre, Urban and Sharratt, 2013).
-There is a paucity of data on how children are affected by parental imprisonment; what their subsequent needs are; and how these are being, and should be, met (Johnson and Easterling, 2012).
+Such loss of a parent can have adverse consequences on a child's development (Murray, Farrington, Sekol, & Olsen, 2009), but it appears that services for these children and families may be deficient (Jones et al., 2013).
+There is a paucity of data on how children are affected by parental imprisonment; what their subsequent needs are; and how these are being, and should be, met (Johnson & Easterling, 2012).
 The COPING (Children of Prisoners, Interventions and Mitigations to Strengthen Mental Health) project was designed to tackle some of this dearth of information.

-COPING was an EU-funded study, carried out across four member states between January 2010 and December 2012.
-It involved a consortium of six non-governmental organisations and four research institutions from: France (Children of Prisoners Europe); GB (the University of Huddersfield (project lead) and Partners of Prisoners and Families Support Group); Germany (Technische Universitaet, Dresden and Treffpunkt e.V.); Romania (Universitatea Alexandru Ioan Cuza and Asociația Alternative Sociale); Sweden (the Karolinska Institutet and Bryggan); and Switzerland (Quaker United Nations Office, Geneva).
-COPING comprised: a questionnaire-based survey conducted among children aged 7-17 years, who had a parent in prison, and their non-imprisoned parent; interviews with a sub-sample of these children, and their imprisoned and non-imprisoned parents; interviews with stakeholders; and a service mapping exercise.
+COPING was an European Union-funded study, carried out across four member states between January 2010 and December 2012.
+It involved a consortium of six nongovernmental organizations and four research institutions from France (Children of Prisoners Europe), GB (the University of Huddersfield [project lead] and Partners of Prisoners and Families Support Group), Germany (Technische Universitaet, Dresden, and Treffpunkt e.V.), Romania (Universitatea Alexandru Ioan Cuza and Asociația Alternative Sociale), Sweden (the Karolinska Institutet and Bryggan), and Switzerland (Quaker United Nations Office, Geneva).
+COPING comprised a questionnaire-based survey conducted among children 7 to 17 years of age who had a parent in prison, and their nonimprisoned parent; interviews with a subsample of these children and their imprisoned and nonimprisoned parents; interviews with stakeholders; and a service mapping exercise.